SEC530: Defensible Security Architecture and Engineering: Implementing Zero Trust for the Hybrid Enterprise

 • Overview

 This section culminates our journey towards Zero Trust by focusing on implementing an architecture where trust is no longer implied but must be proven.
-By doing so, a model of variable trust can be used to change access levels dynamically.
+By doing so, a model of variable and adaptive trust can be used to change access levels dynamically.
 This, in turn, allows for implementing fewer or more security controls as necessary given a user's and a device's trust maintained over time.

 Exercises